-My name is Iris Ikeda and I am the Commissioner of Financial Institutions, Department of Commerce and Consumer Affairs (Department), Division of Financial Institutions (DFI).
+My name is Iris Ikeda and I am the Commissioner of Financial Institutions, Department of Commerce and Consumer Affairs ("Department"), Division of Financial Institutions (DFI).
 The Department offers comments on this bill.
-The purpose of this bill is to exempt depositories from the requirement to pay all deposits of public funds upon demand upon the condition that the depository have provided loans with below-market interest rates and longer terms for housing projects where all dwelling units are exclusively reserved for owner-occupiers who own no other real property and are residents of the State.
+The purpose of this bill is to authorize the Director of Finance to exempt a depository from the requirement to pay all deposits of public funds upon demand, under the condition that the depository has provided loans with below-market interest rates and longer terms for housing projects where all dwelling units are exclusively reserved for owner-occupants who own no other real property and are residents of the State.
 The Department defers to the Department of Budget and Finance as it has oversight over the use of public funds.
 The Department supports the innovative thinking for funding housing projects in the State.
 The Department limits its comments to the effect of holding public funds by depositories.
-Currently, Section 38-2, Hawaii Revised Statutes, provides that depositories that hold public funds must hold them at a one-toTestimony of DCCA S.B.
-1206 S.D.1 Page 2 of 2 one ratio to allow for liquidity for the state in times of a financial crisis or emergency.
+Currently, Section 38-2, Hawaii Revised Testimony of DCCA S.B.
+1206 S.D.2 Page 2 of 2 Statutes, provides that depositories that hold public funds must hold them at a one-toone ratio to allow for liquidity for the state in times of a financial crisis or emergency.
 The one-to-one ratio allows the state to have liquidity while providing financing on a broad range of services, including housing, health care, education, social services, infrastructure, and public safety.
 It appears that the exception provides that that depositories would not have to hold public funds in a one-to-one ratio if the funds are used for housing project loans made with below-market interest rates, longer repayment terms and made to certain owner-occupants.
-In a financial crisis, the state would receive the public funds less the amount made by these loans, which would be less than one hundred per cent of the funds deposited in the depository.
+In a financial crisis, the state would not receive the amount of public funds it deposited at the financial institutions.
+The state would receive a reduced amount made by these below-market interest rate loans, which would be less than one hundred per cent of the funds deposited in the depository.
 The Department believes there may be a way to use public funds to encourage development or rehabilitation of housing projects, but using public funds in this way may not meet the needs of the entire State.
 The Department is willing to work with the agencies to create a solution for using public funds that would not impact the State's financing.
 Thank you for the opportunity to provide comments on this bill.